 Our Code of Ethics confirms our commitment to build and maintain positive and mutually beneficial relationships and partnerships with all the communities we serve.
 We recognize the importance of working cooperatively and collaboratively with all Indigenous groups including First Nations, Inuit and Métis communities.
 In 2021, ATCO formed an Indigenous Advisory Board comprised of senior management and members of Indigenous groups from across Canada.
 The mandate of the Indigenous Advisory Board includes providing advice on issues that have an impact on Indigenous communities as well as ATCO's Indigenous relations strategy.
-We voluntarily disclose information about our work with Indigenous communities.
+We voluntarily disclose information about our work with Indigenous communities in ATCO's Sustainability Report, which is available on our website (www.canadianutilities.com).